 You just have to open a diet book or fitness magazine to discover that the calories in the alcoholic drinks you consume can add substantially to our daily caloric intake, and may contribute to weight gain or hinder weight loss.
-If you take on board the calories in your chosen alcoholic beverage you may find yourself abstaining when out with friends or counteracting the intake with your food choices, such as choosing a low calorie meal or skipping eating all together.
+If you take on board the calories in your chosen alcoholic beverage you may find yourself abstaining when out with friends or counteracting the intake with your food choices, such as choosing a low-calorie meal or skipping eating altogether.
 Yet, how long can you keep this up?
 How healthy is this?

 For how long can you abstain from drinking or eating to control your caloric intake?
 How long will it be until you give up on your diet altogether?
 Or consider losing weight unrealistic?
 Or simply feel like a failure because you can’t lose weight or control your intake?

 The thing is, if you deprive yourself of something you really enjoy, you’ll obsess over it.
 If you feel deprived, the associated thoughts and feelings can cause you to give up on our diet or to yo yo diet.

 In our moments of weakness, we can justify our choice to drink by saying ‘there are antioxidants in wine, right?’ or ‘I’ve had a tough week, I deserve a drink’.
 These are just stories we make up in our mind to justify the decision we have already made.
 There’s plenty of arguments for and against drinking alcohol and wine in particular, but at that moment, the arguments ‘for’ far out way those ‘against’.

 So when it comes to alcoholic beverages, my tip is to become a conscious drinker.
 When you come home from work and go to pour a drink or go to order a drink when out with friends, ask yourself, ‘do I really want this, am I truly going to enjoy this or am I having it out of habit, to fit in or to escape?’